orlox/mesa_input_data/2016_binary_models/mesa-15140-update/README.md

 The relaxation process is done to ignore loops at the beginning of the main sequence, caused due to the star being off CN-equilibrium.
 The main steps of this relaxation are as follows:
 - Relax the rotational velocity to the given initial value
-- Model the star, without mass loss, until |log L - log L_nuc| < 0.005.
-At this point the star will essentially be in CN equilibrium
+- Model the star until |log L - log L_nuc| < 0.005, while fixing the rotation to the chosen initial value at the start of each step.
-- By this point there will be an offset in the rotational velocity from the desired one.
-To compensate for this, re-relax the rotational velocity to the one we want.
+- When the star satisfies |log L - log L_nuc| < 0.005 for longer than GM
-- Proceed with normal evolution, turning on mass loss.
+- Proceed with normal evolution.

 The output from the early, pre-relaxtion phase, should be ignored afterwards.